-The spatial extent of the maps and plans that document the EGM knowledge framework should be a function of the area of ground that could be affected by the project, (for example, response to loading by a foundation), as well as the area of ground that could affect the project, (for example, a landslide from offsite impacting on the project).
-These will range from regional maps to plans of individual outcrops or foundations.
+The spatial extent of the maps and plans that document the EGM knowledge framework should be a function of the area of ground that could be affected by the project, (for example, the area that would respond to loading by a foundation), as well as the area of ground that could affect the project, (for example, an area where a landslide from offsite might originate from that would impact the project).
+Consequently, these could range from regional maps to plans of individual outcrops or foundations.